sashuu69/home-weather-station/README.md

 ## TO-DO

-1. Convert analog values from gas sensors to PPM (Parts Per Million).
-2. Final gas sensor calibration.
-3. Web Application in python flask to show the generated values.
+1. Web Application in python flask to show the generated values.
-4. pyQT application for basic monitoring.
+2. pyQT application for basic monitoring.